 - Quite pricey if you don’t make regular use of a subscription.

 Alternative Training Providers

 As well as putting together this LinkedIn Learning review, I’ve looked at lots of other companies that provide cheap (or sometimes free) training.
 They all have their pros and cons, so here are some alternatives to check out:

-- If you like the idea of training delivered in league with big-name universities, check out Coursera (review here).
+- If you like the idea of training delivered in league with big-name universities, check out Coursera (or read our review).

-- If you’d rather just choose one course and focus on that, Udemy is worth a look (review here).
+- If you’d rather just choose one course and focus on that, Udemy is worth a look (check out our review here).